Synvani/synvani.github.io/_posts/2024-08-03-custom-domain.md

 Reminder that DNS record updates typically take between a few minutes and 48 hours to propagate across the internet, though some cases may take up to 72 hours.
 The exact time depends on various factors, including the Time To Live (TTL) setting for the record, the type of record, and the caching behavior of DNS servers.

 You've now got a custom domain that makes your Jekyll site feel more like your own space.
-Just give DNS a little time to kick in, and you’re live!
+Just give DNS a little time to kick in!

 [jekyll]: https://jekyllrb.com/